 I’ll give you an example of what I mean.
 In The Talisman (1825) noble characters are constantly gadding about in disguise.
-King Richard Coeur-de-lion goes disguised as a slave.
+Prince David of Scotland goes disguised as a slave.
 When King Richard falls sick he is attended, and healed, by an Arab physician called El Hakim.
 At the end of the novel we discover that this physician was actually Sultan Saladin himself, Richard’s enemy, all along.
 All this disguise gubbins is Scott’s way of intimating that a character like Saladin might be both the enemy of Christendom and an honourable, gallant individual at the same time.
 It’s a device that externalises what happens more naturally, and more persuasively, as interiorised characterisation in Austen’s novels.
-But it can be a very effective textual; strategy for all that; and there are versions of this device, or variants upon it, throughout the Waverley novels.
+But it can be a very effective textual strategy for all that; and there are versions of this device, or variants upon it, throughout the Waverley novels.
 Edward Waverley's own bivalve political affiliation for example; or the complex games of prophesy and history, false-names and true identities, in Guy Mannering; the manifest and latent paired narratives of Heart of Midlothian.

 Another, related matter: Lukács is right.
 Scott invents the Historical Novel not because nobody before him had ever written a novel set in the past, but because he creates a way formally of realising historical change as a lived-through dialectic: almost all his historical novels centre on a middling, unremarkable character who gets caught up in some big historical hinge point, who meets famous historical individuals (although those famous people are always secondary characters in the novel), who is offered a choice between 'the old ways' of feudal romanticism and the inevitable, coming social logic of bourgeois respectability and who chooses the latter.

 Which brings me to: The Lord of the Rings.
 During my recent re-read of Waverley I found myself repeatedly put in mind of Tolkien's big book: the discursive style, the inset ballads and poems, the way a texture of lived-experience is created, but most of all the central shape—a middling character who leaves his comfortable English home, in part motivated by a imaginative curiosity about more romantic, older modes of life, and who gets caught up in the Great Events of the Day, which turn out to be the hinge upon which History itself turns.
-The whole narrative is a there-and-back-again journey, through a landscape peopled with various different tribes (English, Borderers, Lowland Scots, Highlanders) and different idioms and, in some cases, languages; the descriptions of mountains and battles, above all the elegaic sense of an old world passing away.
+The narrative in both books is a there-and-back-again journey, through a landscape peopled with various different tribes (in Scott: English, Borderers, Lowland Scots, Highlanders) and different idioms and, in some cases, languages; the descriptions of mountains and battles, above all the elegaic sense of an old world passing away.
 But of course the LotR is Scott-like, since Tolkien grew up reading Scott as did all his class and generation.
 And because of Tolkien's influence on the development of Fantasy that means the default template for a great amount of Modern Fantasy is: the Waverley novels.
 Everybody interested in Fantasy should read them.

 There's one more thing, which gives me the excuse to quote my favourite passage of Chesterton's critical prose, where he compares Scott and Dickens.
 It came back to me today, because The Antiquary, from where Chesterton takes the lines by Arthur Wardour and the beggar, is what I'm presently re-reading.
 But, really, the whole passage is on to something important about Scott; and one of the things I'm thinking about is how a 21st-century critic might reframe and develop the insights here: